 While your ultimate decision will be made at the Easter Vigil, we ask you to decide before we begin the Lenten season.

-Lee & Carole Hillestad are the contact persons at Saint Thomas More.
-Click here to email them.
+Gabrielle Bash is the contact persons at Saint Thomas More.
+Click here to email her.
 She will be glad to answer any questions and help you get started.

 Sign me up!